ldiez/mmw_cong_ns3/README.md

   * Column 5: Packet delay in milliseconds
   * Column 5: packet inter-arrival-time (IaT) in milliseconds

+As an example of data analysis of simulation data, two Matlab files have been added:

+* `timeEvol.m` to create figures of the temporal evolution of SINR, sent bytes, RLC buffer, delay and IaT.
+* `corrGraph.m` to analyze the correlation between RLC buffer, delay and IaT.

 ##  Machine learning

 Machine learning algorithms are implemented in: